 How Do You Determine Your Desired Profit?

-If you’re still not sure about a reasonable margin, look into industry data from Risk Management Associates, which is a nonprofit organization.
-Every year, RMA publishes reports featuring financial data (cash flow, profitability, debt-to-income ratios, etc.) from nearly 800 industries.
-For around $160, you can purchase your industry’s annual report and see the profit margins of your peers.
+If you’re still unsure about a reasonable margin, look into industry data from Risk Management Associates, a nonprofit organization.
+RMA publishes reports featuring financial data (cash flow, profitability, debt-to-income ratios, etc.) from nearly 800 industries every year.
+For around $160, you can purchase your industry’s annual report and see your peers’ profit margins.
 There’s no cost for checking if RMA covers your industry, but it’s pretty safe to assume it does.

 Pricing for Profit Margin: Know Your Target Market